backstage/backstage/docs/features/software-catalog/user-guide.md

 **Systems**

 - Jira installation
-- Pageduty
+- Pagerduty
-- Physical resources: This is probably more useful for longer-lived ones (eg, servers).
+- Physical resources: This is probably more useful for longer-lived ones (For example servers).

 **Ownership - users - groups by**